Briefs: Men

-Men's briefs often have a fly—a covered opening on the front of the garment which allows for convenience in urinating.
+Men's briefs often have a fly, a covered opening on the front of the garment which allows for convenience in urinating.
 There are several different fly designs in common use, including the standard vertical fly, the horizontal fly, the Y-front fly, and others.
 The use of a fly is optional, and many styles do not include them; notably bikini briefs.
-Briefs without a fly-opening are often referred to as "slips" or "slip-briefs", a term that also sees use in non-English speaking European countries.
+Briefs without a fly-opening are often referred to as "slips" or "slip-briefs", a term that is also used in non-English speaking European countries.

-Unlike boxer shorts, briefs hold the wearer's genitals in a relatively fixed position, which make briefs a popular underwear choice for men who are participating in athletic activities or who prefer more support than loose-fitting underwear can provide.
+Unlike boxer shorts, briefs hold the wearer's genitals in a relatively fixed position, which make briefs a popular underwear choice for men who are participating in athletic activities or who prefer more support than loose-fitting underpants can provide.
 In addition, boxer shorts and boxer briefs may ride up the body uncomfortably when the wearer is running or wearing form-fitting attire.
-There are different names for variations of the brief depending on the height of the brief at the sides, with names including low-rise, mid-rise, full-rise, sport, active, hip, and bikini.
-Some briefs have the cut all the way to the waistband on the side, called a tanga.
+There are different names for variations of the brief depending on the outseam of the brief, with names including low-rise, mid-rise, full-rise, sport, active, hip, and bikini.
+Tanga briefs are a style have the cut all the way to the waistband on the side.